Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

 $X_i$ is connected, so the map induced by inclusion $\pi_0(X_i)\longrightarrow \pi_0(M)$ is an isomorphism.
-Moreover, since no other line in $\cA$ is parallel to $H_i$, we have that we can find generators of $\pi_1(M)$ (a meridian around each component) inside of $\pi_1(X_i)$.
-Hence, the map $\pi_1(X_i)\longrightarrow \pi_1(M)$ induced by inclusion is an epimorphism.
+Moreover, since no other line in $\cA$ is parallel to $H_i$, we can see by a Lefschetz type argument that the map $\pi_1(X_i)\longrightarrow \pi_1(M)$ induced by inclusion is an epimorphism.
 Thus, $M$ is obtained from $X_i$ by adjoining cells of dimension $\geq 2$, which as we have seen in the proof of \cref{dom}, is enough to show that